 Above you can see the room creation and room navigation flows.
 Notice also the presence of "Jung", how I beta-named the "common friend".
 The Ai is the one making the introductions.
 This came from a strong piece of evidence in the research pointing to the fact that people prefer to be introduced to each other by a common friend.
 The idea here was to test having a interface functioning as a common friend.
 Another validation was the idea of using avatars.
 The avatars were related to personality characteristics and drivers of decision.

 "The prototypes here, along with others, were used to validate two critical journey paths: Onboarding (main Kind selection) and Room navigation (match).
 Interviews after user sessions revolved around how people felt about the "wing-friend".
 The idea of users talking to a common friend first, which would then ask if the introduction could procceed, was received with warmth by users, many liked the concept of a proxy, a friend in the middle, one that could filter for rejection removing the awkwardness of the situation.
 Did the person rejected the introduction?
 Was it just busy?
 This "zero-reject" proxy brought in a lot of enthusiasm for the concept, mainly comming from introverted users".

-Below the final interface for the making friends App that I later beta-named "The Kind" (future: Kinds).
+Below the initial interface for the first solution, a making friends App beta-named "The Kind".

 Moving to the setup of the user kind decks.
 Users can add other behaviors/ styles to their deck.
 Things that represent them.

 The game board for the first version.
 I'm using Metal to boost performance.